Grodzka Street, Bydgoszcz: Main places and buildings

 Registered on Kuyavian-Pomeranian Voivodeship Heritage List Nr.702040, Reg.A/1266, (January 31, 2006).

 The building was constructed in 1927–1928 to accommodate the growing number of the Polish Catholic community in Bydgoszcz after the city rejoined Poland in 1920.
 Pastor Tadeusz Skarbek-Malczewski wanted to improve dramatically the modest original rectory housing at Focha Street 11 and thus planned to build a house designed for meetings and educational activities for Catholics in Bydgoszcz.
-The plot selected at Grodzka 1 was owned by the church and the architect selected was Stefan Cybichowski from Poznan, builder of many monasteries in Wielkopolska and Pomerania.
+The plot selected at Grodzka 1 was owned by the church and the architect selected was Stefan Cybichowski from Poznań, builder of many monasteries in Greater Poland and Pomerania.
 The construction was financed from social contributions and with the help of local authorities.
 The consecration of the Catholic House by Tadeusz Skarbek-Malczewski happened on March 11, 1927.

 The ground floor housed a reading room and a hall room for 240 seats, while upstairs were a room hall with 60 seats and the manager apartment.
 The House held parish meetings, meetings with children and youth, performances of religious content by amateur theaters and youth teams, and various religious events.
 In December 1939, when Nazi forces took the city, collections were moved to the Municipal Museum building on Mill Island, leaving the edifice at the care of curator Kazimierz Borucki.
 The edifice has not been impacted by 1940s destruction of waterfront buildings nearby Mostowa street (Houses "Jachman" and "Fryderyk").

 After World War II, the building has been used for meetings of Catholic associations and ministries activities.
 In 1964, the eastern part has been rebuilt and in 1989, a monument to Leon Barciszewski (Bydgosdzcz Mayor) has been unveiled in the nearby square – it has been moved to Długa street in 2008.
 In the years 1982–2000 the building housed classrooms of the Primate Institute of Christian Culture.
 Since the erection in 2004 of Bydgoszcz Diocese, the manager of the building is the diocesan curia.
 In 2007 renovations have carried out with subsidies from the city.